ooboqoo/ooboqoo.github.io/wasm/cpp/ansi-c.md

 It is the programmer's responsibility to keep track of which type is currently stored in a union, members of a union are accessed as `union_name.member` or `union_name->member` just as for structures.

-I effect, a union is a structure in which all members have offset zero from the base, the structure is big enough to hold the "widest" member.
+In effect, a union is a structure in which all members have offset zero from the base, the structure is big enough to hold the "widest" member.
 The same operations are permitted on unions as on structures: assignment to or copying as a unit, taking the address, and accessing a member.

 A union may only be initialized with a value of the type of its first member.